 A domestic partnership that is otherwise subject to the withholding requirements of IRC sections 1445 (FIRPTA) and 1446 (partnership withholding) will be subject to the payment and reporting requirements of IRC section 1446 only and not IRC section 1445 with respect to partnership gain from the disposition of a U.S. real property interest.
 A partnership that has complied with the requirements of IRC section 1446 will be deemed to satisfy the withholding requirements for FIRPTA.
 However, a domestic partnership that would otherwise be exempt from IRC section 1445 withholding by operation of a nonrecognition provision must continue to comply with the FIRPTA requirements (see Treasury Regulation section 1.1445-5(b)(2)).
 In the event that amounts are withheld under FIRPTA at the time of the disposition of a U.S. real property interest, such amounts may be credited against the partnership's 1446 tax.
 A partnership that fails to comply fully with the requirements of IRC section 1446 may be liable for any unpaid 1446 tax and subject to any applicable addition to the tax, interest, and penalties under IRC section 1446.
 A foreign partnership that is subject to withholding under IRC section 1445(a) (FIRPTA) during its taxable year may credit the amount withheld under IRC section 1445(a) against its IRC section 1446 tax liability for that taxable year only to the extent such amount is allocable to foreign partners.
 Refer to Treasury Regulation section 1.1446-4(f)(4) for rules coordinating the withholding liability of publicly traded partnerships under IRC sections 1445 and 1446.

 It is important to note that if during a partnership's tax year the partnership has taxable income effectively connected with the conduct of a trade or business within the United States that is allocable to a foreign partner, the Internal Revenue Code requires the partnership to report and pay a withholding tax under IRC Section 1446 to the IRS.
 The partnership must pay the IRC section 1446 withholding tax regardless of the amount of foreign partners' ultimate U.S. tax liability and regardless of whether the partnership makes any distributions during its tax year.
 Revenue Procedure 92-66, and Treasury Regulation section 1.1446-3 set forth the time and manner for paying the withholding tax, as well as the general reporting obligations with respect to the tax.
-Refer to Forms 8804, Annual Return for Partnership Withholding Tax (Section 1446), 8805, Foreign Partner's Information Statement of Section 1446 Withholding Tax, and 8813, Partnership Withholding Tax Payment Voucher (Section 1446), for further guidance on reporting and paying the IRC section 1446 withholding tax.
+Refer to Form 8804, Annual Return for Partnership Withholding Tax (Section 1446), Form 8805, Foreign Partner's Information Statement of Section 1446 Withholding Tax, and Form 8813, Partnership Withholding Tax Payment Voucher (Section 1446), for further guidance on reporting and paying the IRC section 1446 withholding tax.
 A partnership that fails to comply with IRC section 1446 reporting and withholding requirements may be subject to penalties and interest.

 Are You Paying Your Installment Payments Properly?